[Solved] Enabling keepalive after 'x' number of concurrent connections.

 If you have a lot of them, set the keep alive idle timeout to 5 seconds.

-RE: Enabling keepalive after 'x' number of concurrent connections. - Added by Olaf-van-der-Spek about 9 years ago
+RE: Enabling keepalive after 'x' number of concurrent connections. - Added by Olaf-van-der-Spek over 9 years ago

 Pipelining is supposed to improve this, unfortunately it's not enabled by default in most browsers.
 (AFAIK).

 Disabling keep-alive is probably not going to help.

-RE: Enabling keepalive after 'x' number of concurrent connections. - Added by Morgon about 9 years ago
+RE: Enabling keepalive after 'x' number of concurrent connections. - Added by Morgon over 9 years ago

 Sorry for forgetting about this thread.